 Vegan Tuna with Baked Sweet Potato

-To save time we cut the sweet potato in half lengthwise, then we cook in the microwave for 7 minutes.
-Regular potatoes are good too.
+To save time, we cut the sweet potato in half lengthwise, then cook it in the microwave for 7 minutes.
+Regular potatoes are good, too.

 Once it’s soft, we top it with a few tablespoons of our vegan chickpea tuna, some freshly chopped parsley or chives, a twist of black pepper, and a squeeze of lemon.

-Chickpea Tuna Salad
+Vegan Chickpea Tuna Salad

-Vegan tuna Melt
+Vegan Tuna Melt

 To make vegan tuna melt, first toast to slices of bread with vegan cheese (and vegan butter if you want to make it extra loaded).
 You can do that on a pan or in a broiler or oven.

-We don’t recommend freezing, but if you do so, do it in a freezer-friendly container, then thaw in the refrigerator.
+Freezer: We don’t recommend freezing, but if you do so, do it in a freezer-friendly container, then thaw in the refrigerator.
 Do not freeze multiple times.

 For many more 30-minute meal ideas, check out our 30-minute meal category page.

-- 2x 15-ounce cans chickpeas drained
+- 2 cans (15 ounces each) chickpeas drained and rinsed

 - ⅓ cup vegan mayo